NextFaze/power-adapters/README.md

 The `DisposeableListAdapter` interface has been eliminated.
 You no longer need to `dispose` of adapters.
 Instead, adapters keep track of external observers, and use a reference counting system to automatically unregister their own internal observers once no external clients are observing.

+TODO Benefits of this lib:
+* Mention the order of wrapping adapters